China: Administrative divisions

-The PRC is constitutionally a unitary state divided into 23 provinces, (Note: The People's Republic of China claims the islands of Taiwan and Penghu, which it does not control, as its disputed 23rd province, i.e. Taiwan Province; along with Kinmen and Matsu Islands as part of Fujian Province.
+China is constitutionally a unitary state divided into 23 provinces, (Note: The People's Republic of China claims the islands of Taiwan and Penghu, which it does not control, as its 23rd province, i.e. Taiwan Province; along with Kinmen and Matsu Islands as part of Fujian Province.
 These are controlled by the Taipei-based Republic of China (ROC).
-See for more details.) five autonomous regions (each with a designated minority group), four direct-administered municipalities—collectively referred to as "mainland China"—as well as the special administrative regions (SARs) of Hong Kong and Macau.
-The PRC regards the island of Taiwan as its Taiwan Province, Kinmen and Matsu as a part of Fujian Province, and islands the ROC controls in the South China Sea as a part of Hainan Province and Guangdong Province, though all these territories are governed by the Republic of China (ROC).
-Geographically, all 31 provincial divisions of mainland China can be grouped into six regions: North China, East China, Southwestern China, South Central China, Northwestern China, and Northeast China.
+See for more details.) five autonomous regions (each with a designated minority group), four direct-administered municipalities, as well as the autonomous special administrative regions (SARs) of Hong Kong and Macau.
+Provinces and their equivalents are divided into prefectures and prefecture-level cities.
+These are divided into counties, county-level cities, and districts.
+Under these, townships are the basic form of local government.
+Direct elections occur only at the township and county levels and below.